iriscouch/browser-request/README.md

 })
 ```

-To build this for the browser, run it throubh browserify.
+To build this for the browser, run it through browserify.

     $ browserify --entry example.js --outfile example-built.js